Spectrewolf2/Selfhost/JellyFin/Instructions.md

 Note:
 The default network mode for Docker is bridge mode.
 Bridge mode will be used if host mode is omitted.
 Using host networking (--net=host) is optional but required in order to use DLNA.

+## Step 4: Access the Jellyfin container.
+- Open your browser and navigate to localhost:8089
+- Preferred Display Language: English
+- Set Username and Password.
+(More users can be created later)
+- Add media library if desired
+- Preferred Metadata Language: English
+- Country/Region: United States
+- Allow Remote Connections to this Server: Checked
+- Optional: Enable automatic port mapping
+This automatically forwards public ports on your router to local ports on your server via UPnP.
+This may not work with some router models or network configurations.
+Changes will not apply until after a server restart.
+- Finish